-As many as 32 data tracks can be written to 1 tape drive, with a record rate per track of 8, 4, or 2 Mbps.
-This can result in an aggregate bit rate of as much as 256 Mbps for 1 tape drive.
-A doubling of this aggregate bit rate will be possible once appropriate hardware and software are available.
+As many as 32 data tracks can be written to one tape drive, with a record rate per track of 8, 4, or 2 Mbps.
+This can result in an aggregate bit rate of as much as 256 Mbps when writing to a single tape drive or 512 Mbps when writing simultaneously to both tape drives.
 However, operational constraints require that a "sustainable" limit of 128 Mbps (averaged over 24 hours) be imposed on the aggregate bit rate.
 This can be achieved either by recording continuously at 128 Mbps or by arranging that the duty cycle (ratio of recording time to total allocated time) be less than unity.
 A thin (17600-foot) VLBA tape lasts 10 h 16 m if recorded continuously at 128 Mbps.
-Rare, particularly meritorious programs may request exemption from the sustainable bit rate limit.
 The VLBA no longer records (or correlates) thick VLBI tapes.